 Abdominal aortic aneurysm screening: programme overview

-How the NHS abdominal aortic aneurysm (AAA) screening programme works: who is eligible, what it does, how to find out more.
+How the NHS abdominal aortic aneurysm (AAA) screening programme works: who is eligible, what it does and learn how to contact the programme.

 Screening is the process of identifying individuals who appear healthy but may be at increased risk of a disease or condition.